Wrench56/KritiC/readme.md

 - Standard output can be automatically formatted/redirected during test execution
 - Measure the precise runtime (nanosecond precision) of individual tests
 - Timers and stdout redirection can be fully disabled at compile time by defining the `KRITIC_DISABLE_TIMER` and `KRITIC_DISABLE_REDIRECT` macros/flags

+## Use in freestanding environments
+To use kritic in freestanding cases you can start by defining `KRITIC_DISABLE_TIMER` and `KRITIC_DISABLE_REDIRECT` and providing custom print functions by overriding the macros in [src/defaults.h](src/defaults.h) namely: kritic_error_printer, kritic_error_printerf, kritic_printer, kritic_printerf and kritic_snprintf with your own implementations, or override the members in the `kritic_override_pointers` struct, for which you can find the implementations in [src/kritc.c](src/kritic.c) to work from.

 ## Compilation and Usage